sakshamsingh01/Pygeclip/README.md

 made a simple package which you can use to retrieve the data from their API easily.

 <h2>Usage</h2>
+1. Import the package

+        from pygeclip import *

-1. Make an instance of the class pgconn()
+2. Make an instance of the class pgconn()

         item = pgconn("url", "api_key")